Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/_index.md

 Note:

 - The kernel customization
-    requires an in- depth knowledge of UNIX.
-To make the recommended changes, you must have super- user privileges (*root*).
+    requires an in-depth knowledge of UNIX.
+To make the recommended changes, you must have super-user privileges (*root*).
 An incorrect setting could seriously affect the integrity of your system.
 - The figures indicated
     are based on a standard system, which is the default configuration